LoopKit/loopdocs/docs/version/code-custom-edits.md

 ## Custom Edits Optional

-The customizations listed below are incorporated into the [*Loop and Learn*: Customization Select Script](https://www.loopandlearn.org/custom-code){: target="_blank" }.
+The customizations listed below are incorporated into the [*Loop and Learn*: Customization Select Script](https://www.loopandlearn.org/custom-code).

 You can use that script or make your own edit by following these directions.